 Constant vigilance and volunteer spirit are key to preventing Pawtuckaway Lake from being choked by invading aquatic species.
 In the past, many “finds” have resulted in rescues that have kept the lake safe from invasion.
 However, in the late summer of 2015, Variable Milfoil was discovered growing in the water near the State Park Horse Island boat ramp.
-An eradication plan was implemented throughout the boating season of 2016 continuing through the present.
-Strategies are being developed to manage all milfoil growth in the lake, including the formation of a new Milfoil Management Program.
-Whether eradication efforts prove effective remains to be seen, but the infestation underscored the need for funding additional hours of boat and trailer inspections at the State Park.
+Since then, additional infestations around the lake have been discovered.
+An eradication plan that was implemented throughout the boating season of 2016 continues through the present.
+Strategies are being developed to manage all milfoil growths in the lake, including the formation of a Milfoil Team.
+Whether eradication efforts prove effective remains to be seen, but spreading infestations underscore the need for funding additional hours of boat and trailer inspections at the State Park.
 We don’t want Pawtuckaway Lake to look like this:

 You can be a part of this crucial program of the PLIA.
 Find out about trainings and volunteer opportunities by sending an email with your contact information, along with how you would like to help, to Info@PawtuckawayLake.com.
 We will also be happy to answer any questions you may have.
 If you are unable to volunteer but would like to make a donation to the Pawtuckaway Lake program you can use the NH Lakes Lake Host Charitable Giving link.
 When you choose Pawtuckaway Lake Improvement your contribution goes directly to us for our paid Lake Host payroll.The lake will thank you!